carolekoziol/recipes/docs/breads/pizza_crusts.md

 4. Divide the dough in half, and shape each into a flattened disk.
 Drizzle two 12" round pizza pans with olive oil, and brush to coat the bottom.
 Place the dough in the pans, cover, and let rest for 15 minutes.
 After this rest, gently press the dough toward the edges of the pans.
 If it starts to shrink back, cover and let rest for 15 minutes before continuing.
 6. Cover the pan and let the dough rise until it's as thick as you like.
 7. Towards the end of the rise time, preheat your oven to 450°F.
-8. Bake the crust until it become partially cook (about 10 minutes).
+8. Bake the crust until it become partially cooked (about 10 minutes).
 9. Add the pizza sauce and choice of toppings.
-10. Bake until the cheese is melt (about 5 to 7 min.).
+10. Bake until the cheese has melted (about 5 to 7 min.).

 ### 3. Authentic Paleo Pizza Crust